rishmin6391-ship-it/translator-bot/README.md

-# See README in previous package; steps unchanged.
+# Translator bot with logging